-One of Barcelona’s greatest assets is its incredible gastronomy, and the colorful and lively markets are no exception.
-There is something to love about each and every one of these historic food markets in Barcelona…
+One of the city’s greatest assets is its incredible gastronomy!
+Of course a big part in that is the selection of colorful and lively markets.
+We’re here to show you there’s something to love about each and every one of these historic food markets in Barcelona!

-Up until the mid-19th century, traveling, open-air markets were the norm in Barcelona.
-However, around this time a new industrial society was calling for a more rational infrastructure, and this meant traveling markets would be relocated to permanent, closed-in walls.
-In 1848, the Santa Caterina market was the first covered market of the city, built on the site of the recently burnt down Santa Caterina Convent.
-Having undergone a renovation between 1998 and 2005, it now boasts a colorful, wave-like rooftop, and is one of the most modern and well-equipped markets in Barcelona.
+Until the mid-19th century, traveling and open-air markets were the norm in Barcelona.
+However, around this time a new industrial society was calling for a more rational infrastructure.
+Therefore, this meant traveling markets would be relocated to permanent locations and closed-in walls.
+In 1848, the Santa Caterina Market became the first covered market of the city.
+Strangely enough, it was built on the site of the recently burnt down Santa Caterina Convent.
+After a hefty renovation between 1998 and 2005, it boasts a colorful, wave-like rooftop.
+Today it is one of the most modern of the historic food markets in Barcelona.

-Without a doubt the most famous market of Barcelona, La Boqueria dates back to the middle ages, operating as an open-air traveling market.
-Surprisingly, though, its modern structure was finished only in 1914, making it a bit younger than many of its counterparts.
-Known for its vivid colors, lively atmosphere and fantastic seafood and fish stands, many of Barcelona’s top chefs come to this very market every morning to make their selections.
+The next market is one that needs very little introduction—the beautiful La Boqueria is possibly the most famous of the historic food markets in Barcelona.
+It dates back to the middle ages, when it was operating as an open-air traveling market.
+Moreover though, its modern structure was only finished in 1914, making it slightly younger than many of its counterparts.
+It is known for its vivid colors, lively atmosphere and fantastic seafood!
+As you explore the market, be sure to note all of the brightly colored stalls.
+Many of Barcelona’s top chefs come to this very market each morning to buy their produce for the day.

-Opened in 1892 in the then independent municipality of Gràcia, visiting this oval-roofed market is like taking a charming journey into the past.
-Though today a trendy neighborhood of Barcelona, Gràcia was once a small town surrounded by countryside, and this market is where the farmers came to sell their produce.
-One of the most authentic historic food markets in Barcelona, it still maintains the feel of a close-knit, working-class community.
+This market opened in 1892 in the then independent municipality of Gracia.
+Visiting this oval-roofed market is like taking a charming journey into the past.
+Gracia was once a small town surrounded by countryside, and this market is where the farmers came to sell their produce.
+One of the most authentic historic food markets in Barcelona, the Mercat de L’Abaceria Central still maintains the feel of a close-knit, working-class community.

-An architectural gem just like its neighborhood, La Concepció is a beautiful modernist building in the Eixample district of Barcelona.
-With over 4,000 square meters, its enormous metal structure features a ceramic tiled roof and beautifully detailed floor to ceiling windows.
-As it encompasses four adjacent blocks, the building forms an island in one of the most classic neighborhoods of the city.
-And as a curiosity, it boasts a flower market that is open 24 hours a day, seven days a week.
+An architectural gem just like its neighborhood, La Concepció is a beautiful modernist building situated in the Eixample district.
+With more than 4,000 square meters, its enormous metal structure features numerous stunning features.
+Together with its ceramic tiled roof and beautifully detailed floor to ceiling, it truly is a wonderful space to wander around each morning.
+Furthermore, it also boasts a flower market that is open 24 hours a day, seven days a week!